Watch President Trump’s National Emergency Declaration Livestream

 “Declaring a national emergency for this purpose would be a mistake on the part of the president,” said Sen. Susan Collins of Maine to CBS News.“It is also of dubious constitutionality.”

-Senator Marco Rubio of Florida echoed her concerns on the constitutionality of the national emergency.
+Senator Marco Rubio of Florida echoed her doubts on the constitutionality of the national emergency.
 He also raised concerns that it represented an overreach of presidential power that could be exploited by a future Democratic president.

 “Today’s national emergency is border security,” Rubio said.
 “But a future president may use this exact same tactic to impose the Green New Deal.”